sk6817/Loan_Repayment_Challenge/README.md

 About the challenge:
 Company X is constantly working to assess the risk of their applicants more accurately.
 Being successful in this objective enables Company X to better price customers and mitigate losses on their portfolio of loans.
-The following challenge asks you to work with a data set of loan repayment.
+The following challenge asks to work with a data set of loan repayment.
 It is intentionally meant to be open ended.
 Company X wants to see a model built for predicting the loan risk or quality (loan repayment) on a given applicant.